KECaram/MySQL_Address_Book_with_Docker/README.md

 Now you should just be able to run the program and use the provided data files in the resources folder to add entries to the database.
 To add from a file go to localhost:8080/uploader
-To add by user field form go to localhost:8080/form
+To add by user field form go to localhost:8080/
-***NOTE - when pressing submit on user field form, an entry will be added to the db even though you are not rerouted to a new page so make sure to query DB to confirm add
+To search go to localhost:8080/search

 To run tests: make sure that spring has fully shut down and run mvn test from the root project folder